Abd al Kuri: 1800s

-2020's
+2020s

-In June 2020, the island as part of the Socotra Archipelago was taken control and administered by the Southern Transitional Council during the events surrounding the 2014 Yemeni civil war.
+In June 2020, the Socotra Governorate, which includes Abd al Kuri, was taken control of and subsequently administered by the Southern Transitional Council during the events surrounding the 2014 Yemeni civil war.

-Work to construct an airfield in the island was started in 2021.
+Work to construct an airfield on the island was started in 2021.

-In June 2022, the pro-Houthi Yemen Press Agency (YPA) reported on the alleged expulsion and forced evictions at gun point of residents from their villages on the island of Abd Al Kuri in the Socotra archipelago claiming that a military base hosting Israeli and Emirati forces was constructed.
+In June 2022, the pro-Houthi Yemen Press Agency (YPA) reported on the alleged expulsion and forced evictions at gunpoint of residents from their villages on the island of Abd Al Kuri in the Socotra archipelago claiming that a military base hosting Israeli and Emirati forces was constructed.

 In March 2024, the airfield appeared on satellite imagery of the island with an array of stones that can be seen from a satellite stating "I love UAE."
 The UAE replied to an Associated Press inquiry about the imagery that the presence of UAE on Socotra is based on humanitarian grounds and is performed in cooperation with Yemeni and local authorities.
 On 17 January 2025, the airport was seen to be nearly completed after analysis of satellite photos was performed by the Associated Press.

+Demographics

+Fewer than 400 individuals reside on the island.
+Its inhabitants speak a unique dialect of Soqotri language.